-If you use Google Maps, create a project for Google Maps in the Google Cloud Platform Console.
-And don’t forget to enable the following APIs:
+Create a project in the Google Cloud Platform Console, and enable the following APIs:

 - Google Maps API